mozilla/legal-docs/WebRTC_ToS/en-US.md

 ### 1. Introduction

-Please read this entire document ("Terms") carefully because it explains your rights and responsibilities when you use Firefox Hello to send or receive communications.
-You must be over the age of 13 or have your parent or guardian consent to and supervise your use of the Service.
+Firefox Hello is an end-to-end real-time communications video and voice service (“Service”) by Mozilla.
+Please read this entire document (“Terms”) carefully because it explains your rights and responsibilities when you use Firefox Hello to send or receive communications.

-Hello is an end-to-end real-time communications video and voice service (“Service”) provided to you by Mozilla Corporation (“Mozilla”) in collaboration with TokBox, Inc. (“TokBox”).
-The Service is currently in “Beta” phase, which means that features are still undeveloped and being improved based on user feedback.

 ### 2. Account Registration

-A Firefox Account is required to use certain features of the Service, such as importing your contacts from another service or creating new contacts.
-You are responsible for all activities under your account and agree to abide by the Firefox Accounts [Terms of Service](https://www.mozilla.org/en-US/about/legal/terms/services) and [Privacy Notice](https://www.mozilla.org/en-US/privacy/firefox-cloud).
+A Firefox Account may be required to use certain features of the Service, such as importing your contacts from another service or creating new contacts.
+If you sign up for a Firefox Account, you agree to the Firefox Accounts [Terms of Service](https://www.mozilla.org/en-US/about/legal/terms/services) and [Privacy Notice](https://www.mozilla.org/en-US/privacy/firefox-cloud).

 ### 3. Features

-The Service is currently offered for free in “Beta” phase which means that features and functionality may change.
-The Service is integrated into Firefox so you can easily make voice and video calls between Firefox and users of any WebRTC-enabled browser, such as Firefox, Chrome, Opera, or Internet Explorer (with the installation of the OpenTok Plugin for Internet Explorer).

-Please reference our [support site](https://support.mozilla.org/products/firefox) for questions on features.
+The Service is provided to you in collaboration with TokBox, Inc. (ToxBox is also referred to in this document as a licensor).
+The Service is integrated into Firefox so you can easily make voice and video calls between Firefox and users of any WebRTC-enabled browser or device.
+The Service is subject to change.
+Please reference Mozilla's [support site](https://support.mozilla.org/products/firefox) for questions on features.

 ### 4. Privacy Policy

-The [Firefox Hello Privacy Notice](https://www.mozilla.org/privacy/) and [TokBox Privacy Policy](https://tokbox.com/support/privacy-policy) each explain what information Mozilla and TokBox respectively receive from your use of the Service and how that information is handled.
+The [Firefox Hello Privacy Notice](https://www.mozilla.org/privacy/) explains what information is sent when you use the Service and how that information is handled.

 ### 5. Content & Use

 You understand that the Service allows users to transmit certain information (such as video or images) (“Content”).
-You agree that you are solely responsible for the Content you transmit and the consequences.
-You agree that your use of the Service will comply with Mozilla’s [Acceptable Use Policy](https://www.mozilla.org/about/legal/acceptable-use).
+You hereby grant Mozilla and our licensors all rights necessary to provide the Service and you agree that your use of the Service will comply with Mozilla’s [Conditions of Use](https://www.mozilla.org/about/legal/acceptable-use).
+You are solely responsible for the Content you transmit and the consequences.

+For more information on how to report a claim of copyright or trademark abuse, please see [here](https://www.mozilla.org/about/legal/report-abuse/).

 ### 6. Mozilla's and TokBox’s Proprietary Rights

-Neither Mozilla nor TokBox grant you any intellectual property rights in the Services.
-For example, these Terms do not provide the right to use any of Mozilla's or TokBox’s copyrights, trade names, trademarks, service marks, logos, domain names, or other distinctive brand features.
+Neither Mozilla nor its licensors grant you any intellectual property rights in the Service that are not specifically stated in these Terms.
+For example, these Terms do not provide the right to use any copyrights, trade names, trademarks, service marks, logos, domain names, or other distinctive brand features of Mozilla or its licensors.

-The Mozilla Software is distributed under and subject to the current version of the Mozilla Public License.
-The TokBox Platform includes the OpenTok Plugin for Internet Explorer, which if installed, will subject you to [ToxBox’s end user license agreement](https://tokbox.com/support/ie-eula).
+The Mozilla software is distributed under and subject to the current version of the Mozilla Public License, or other similarly permissive licenses.

 ### 7. Services Interruption; Term; Termination